radiocosmology/alpenhorn/doc/demo.rst

    Updated 5 files.

-The daemon on ``alpenhost1`` will respond to this command by re-verifying all files in that acqusition:
+The daemon on ``alpenhost1`` will respond to this command by re-verifying all files in that acquisition:

 .. code:: console
    :class: demohost